HomeDing/homeding.github.io/microportal.md

 * The actual free heap memory of the device.
 If this value constantly drops a memory leak is likely to be there that needs to be identified and removed.
 * The version of the firmware
 * The uptime of the device.
-* The savemode status of the device.
+* The safemode status of the device.

 ## Homeding mDNS service announcements